 The choice then becomes how, what and when, not if…with the acknowledgement that real-time payments have to be provided as efficiently as possible, in a way that facilitates the roll-out of the associated added value services and works with existing legacy systems – since all are key to the business case, even if it is long-term/strategic.

 So getting the approach right is key … what do banks do?

 While many local and smaller regional banks outsource their payments processing, depending on providers to offer the latest in processing capabilities, including real-time, banks requiring more control over their developing payments capabilities, with on premise systems, have a number of options themselves.

 The optimal solution is a complete payment system transformation, in which a single payment hub solution is introduced that consolidates all transaction types, including ACH, Fedwire and real-time and provides efficiency, resiliency and speed to market advantages that others cannot match.

 But in the real-world, with constraints on time and costs, a more tactical approach can be more effective.
 Progressive modernisation, with a smart gateway solution addresses the immediate real-time connectivity and processing needs, with minimal impact on existing legacy systems, while also providing a platform for future payment service development.

 While there remain a number of unknowns, whichever approach you take you want to minimize risks and maximize futureproofing options.

-Dovetail has best-in-class out of the box solutions for all US clearing and settlement services, including real-time, that get you fast to market with minimal risk – and, all being based on our single Dovetail Transaction Architecture, offer an unsurpassed level of futureproofing.
+Dovetail has best-in-class out of the box solutions for all US clearing and settlement services, including real-time, that get you fast to market with minimal risk – and, all being based on our single Dovetail Payments Platform, offer an unsurpassed level of futureproofing.